 - Always see your doctor, nurse or mobile hearing clinic if your baby or child has sore ears.
 You can also call Healthline on 0800 611 116.

-- After an ear infection, fluid may remain behind the eardrum for several weeks to months, so do go back for a follow up ear check.
+- After an ear infection, fluid may remain behind the eardrum for several weeks to months, so your child will need a follow up ear check.

-- Most children outgrow ear infections and have perfect and undamaged ears and normal hearing.
+- Most children outgrow ear infections and have no problems with learning or hearing long term.

 What is an ear infection?

-As the infection spreads, the tubes get blocked with infected fluid (pus), which spreads into the middle ear and puts pressure on the eardrum.
+As the infection spreads, the Eustachian tubes get blocked because of swelling and infected fluid (pus), which spreads into the middle ear and puts pressure on the eardrum.
 The eardrum bulges out and causes a painful earache.

-The pressure of the pus can cause the eardrum to burst and pus to leak out, called runny ear.
+The pressure of the pus can cause the eardrum to burst and pus to leak out, called otorrhoea (runny ear).
 Fluid can also remain in the middle ear after an ear infection and cause glue ear.

 Who is at risk of ear infections?